Realising your value the WY way

 Assist with due diligence

-- Co-ordinate and manage providers which can include financial, tax, commercial, legal, HR and technology.
+- Co-ordinate and manage due diligence6 providers which can include financial, tax, commercial, legal, HR and technology.

 - Provide access to information through the VDR and arrange meetings with the different diligence providers.